raiguard/RateCalculator/README.md

 Use the manual multiplier input and/or buttons to scale the entire subfactory's rates and machine counts by that multiplier.

+You can access the previous ten sets by using the navigation buttons in the titlebar.

 ## Tips and tricks